 Petz: Dogz 2 for the DS is interesting.
 It’s obviously a virtual pet game for kids and bored adults, like Nintendogs but more cutesy, made by Ubisoft.

 When we start the game, we find out it has a story!
-You are a kid apparently, and you do the usual routine of getting up, having breakfast, going to school, coming home, eating again and sleeping, and it gets boring.
-What if you had a puppy (like I do IRL as you can see from this site)?
-That’s basically it, you imagine you have a puppy.
+Basically, you imagine you have a puppy.
 Not much of a story, but in virtual pet games (at least the ones with real pet breeds, like dogs and cats), story’s not the main part.
 You get taken to a breed selection screen, with dreamy music. 😛 You get Chihuahua, Yorkie, Dalmatian, Labrador Retriever, Golden Retriever, Poodle, Dachshund, Beagle (Cartoon Odie’s breed (actually he’s mixed, but he’s sometimes referred to as a Beagle, so…) and Snoopy’s breed), German Shepherd, Boxer, and Shih Tzu.
-I picked Shih Tzu since it’s the closet to Odie and Pinkie’s breeds.
+I picked Shih Tzu since it’s the closest to Odie and Pinkie’s breeds.

 Now, the proof for my claim above that every Ubisoft Petz game is different (both confusing and adds diversity)… In Petz: Dogz 2, you add items to your house to unlock a coloring minigame, and that’s basically the goal; to add items.
 But in Petz: Catz 2 for the DS, you gain your cat’s trust, which sounds more like a pet game.
 O_O These are two versions of the same game, people!
 Make up your minds!
 What’s more, the Wii and PS2 versions are completely different, and more popular than these!
 If you ask anybody about Petz, chances are, they’ll respond with “Are you talking about that cool RPG, or the kiddy games for girls?”
 No mention of PF.
 Magic here, folks!
 There may be the occasional recognition, but, well… (Same case for when you search on Google/DuckDuckGo. 😉 ) Anyway, you get items by playing fun minigames.